SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 ## Creating a DataMiner metadata file

-To create a DataMiner metadata file, proceed as follows:
+To create a DataMiner metadata file (also referred to as *Service Provider Metadata*), proceed as follows:

 1. Copy the following template into a new XML file named e.g. *spMetadata.xml*: